2020 marked a dramatic shift in how people approach work.

 Collaboration builds trust, camaraderie and, most importantly, genuine relationships.

-Whether you’re organizing brainstorming sessions, hackathons, team outings or promoting cross-training to help employees learn new skills, inter- and intradepartmental activities can have a profound impact on the organization.
+Whether you’re organizing brainstorming sessions, hackathons, team outings or promoting cross-training to help employees learn new skills, inter- and intradepartmental activities can profoundly impact the organization.

 Not only do they help team members form fulfilling relationships, but they also help them feel like they’re part of something bigger.